workanator/bynom/README.md

 * **byte-oriented**: The basic type is _byte_ and parsers works with bytes and byte slices.
 * **zero-copy**: If a parser returns a subset of its input data, it will return a slice of that input, without copying.<sup>1</sup>
 * **conditional parsing**: Parsing can be conditional containing switches and optional parts.
+* **rich error details**: The package tries to provide as much information as possible on parsing error.

 <sup>1</sup> Depends on the implementation of `bynom.Plate`.